 Maybe you are an analyst who watches the shipping industry to spot a profitable trend.

-Perhaps, it’s possible that you are part of a certain shipping company who wants to know the whereabouts of your fleet.
+Perhaps, it’s possible that you are part of a certain shipping company that wants to know the whereabouts of your fleet.

-Or probably you want to take a look at the replay of a collision which happened a few days ago.
+Or probably you want to take a look at the replay of a collision that happened a few days ago.
 I always check the replays of these disasters before they unfold.

 Most possibly, you are a seafarer monitoring the movement of your next ship assignment to prepare for embarkation.